Last Updated on

 Archaeological Landscape of the First Coffee Plantations in the South-East of Cuba (2000)

-This 19th century coffee plantation is located at the foot of Sierra Maestra in Cuba’s Guantanamo Province.
-From the 19th to the 20th century, Cuba was into the coffea cultivation industry and this is preserved in this particular cultural site.
+This 19th-century coffee plantation is located at the foot of Sierra Maestra in Cuba’s Guantanamo Province.
+From the 19th to the 20th century, Cuba was into the coffee cultivation industry and this is preserved in this particular cultural site.
 The ruins of this old plantation showcase the techniques that were used at that time within the plantation system despite the difficult terrain.
 At the same time, it also provides a glimpse into the social and economic value of the industry to the way of life in Cuba, as well as the rest of the Caribbean.

 For these reasons, the Archaeological Landscape of the First Coffee Plantations in the South-East of Cuba was named one of the UNESCO World Heritage Sites in Cuba.